🏆 Achievements

 Code Organization

-The main stack was written with Python, infrastructure mainly in Terraform and bits of CDK (CloudFormation).
-I later moved the CDK bits into terraform so that our stack is entirely managed with it, instead of depending on two different technologies.
+The main stack was written in Python, with infrastructure mainly in Terraform and some bits still in CDK (CloudFormation).
+I later moved the CDK bits into Terraform so the whole stack is managed with one tool instead of two.

 The main part of the application was located in the monorepository so the CI/CD pipeline was built with those requirements in mind.